SamudraThio/CourseProject/README.md

-# Ragnarok Mobile Guild Development Tracker
+# Ragnarok Mobile Guild Management Website
 This is a personal project to make a tracker for my guild on Ragnarok Mobile.
 The intent is to track individual player stats and gear to help leaders optimize growth for guild versus guild competition.

 If you are a fellow player, feel free to submit suggestions through issues.